Title: Work permit

 Basic requirements

-Conditions the applicants must meet
+Basic requirements that applicants must meet

-when applying for a work permit
+when applying for a work permit.

 Intention of leaving Canada